Why Trump's words -- and omissions -- matter

-Washington (CNN)From time to time, in moments of tragedy or international peril, a president is called up on to say the right words at the right time and foster the national unity or summon the gravity such events often produce.
+Washington (CNN)From time to time, in moments of tragedy or international peril, a president is called upon to say the right words at the right time and foster the national unity or summon the gravity such events often produce.

 Donald Trump has now had his first taste of such expectations.